 Brad has over 15 years of experience in the Life Sciences industry globally, across government and private sectors.
 In Canada, he is recognized for his expertise in health outcomes, market access and policy strategy.

-Prior to joining QuintilesIMS (formerly IMS Brogan), he led the investment attraction function for Life Sciences at the Department of Foreign Affairs and International Trade, assisting global life science companies entering the Canadian market.
-Brad spent several years in the US at a leading biotech strategy consulting firm, developing solutions in new product launch, marketing, sales, and business development for the global headquarters of top pharmaceutical and biotech companies, spanning key therapeutic areas such as Oncology and Immunology
+Prior to joining IQVIA (formerly IMS Brogan), he led the investment attraction function for Life Sciences at the Department of Foreign Affairs and International Trade, assisting global life science companies entering the Canadian market.
+Brad spent several years in the United States at a leading biotech strategy consulting firm, developing solutions in new product launch, marketing, sales, and business development for the global headquarters of top pharmaceutical and biotech companies, spanning key therapeutic areas such as Oncology and Immunology.

 Brad is a Dean’s List graduate of the MBS program (integrated MSc Biotech + MBA ) at Keck Graduate Institute in Claremont, California, and holds a BSc in Physiology from McGill University.
 Brad speaks English and French, and is conversational in Mandarin Chinese.